Contents

 GetQMED(55002)

-The EVPool function can be used to plot a growth curve (which should look like figure 1).
+The EVPool function can be used to plot a growth curve (which should look like the below).

-For the ungauged catchment, the same process can be followed.
+For the ungauged catchment, a similar process can be followed.
+The calculations are the same but QMED is estimated differently.
+Here we will use the same descriptors but pretend it is ungauged.
 First, we’ll exclude the site from our pooling group.
 We will assume we went through a rigorous pooling group analysis and concluded all was well:

 PoolUG.55002 <- Pool(CDs.55002, exclude = 55002)